Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: Introduction

 In the recent work of Ref. \cite{Oset:2024fbk} the authors have proposed the $\Xi_b^0\to \eta \eta_c \Xi^0$ and $\Omega_b^-\to K^- \eta_c \Xi^0$ decay processes to look for the $P_{css}$ with $I(J^P)=\frac{1}{2}(\frac{1}{2}^-)$ generated via the pseudoscalar-baryon interaction.
 The enhanced intensity of the $\Omega_b^-$ decay process establishes it as having a better chance for observation according to their study, but it is also much more difficult experimentally.

 This paper has a twofold purpose.
-On the one hand, we present the details of the formalism that produces a dynamically generated $P_{css}$'s, which were omitted in a previously published short letter \cite{Marse-Valera:2022khy}, while showing at the same time the prediction of the model for the lighter energy range of the $S=-2$ sector (including some other resonances generation).
-This sector has experienced a renewed interest due to a recent data from Belle experiment \cite{Belle:2018lws}, studied, for example, in \cite{Nishibuchi:2023acl, Feijoo:2023wua}, and even more recent from the femtoscopy analysis from the ALICE collaboration \cite{ALICE:2023wjz}, which are analyzed in particular in Ref. \cite{Sarti:2023wlg}.
+On the one hand, we present the details of the formalism that produces dynamically generated $P_{css}$ states, which were omitted in a previously published short letter \cite{Marse-Valera:2022khy}, while showing at the same time the prediction of the model for the lighter energy range of the $S=-2$ sector (including some other resonances generation).
+This sector has experienced a renewed interest due to recent data from the Belle experiment \cite{Belle:2018lws}, studied, for example, in \cite{Nishibuchi:2023acl, Feijoo:2023wua}, and even more recently from the femtoscopy analysis of the ALICE collaboration \cite{ALICE:2023wjz}, which are analyzed in particular in Ref. \cite{Sarti:2023wlg}.

-On the other hand, we propose a decay process, $\Xi_b\to\Xi~J/\psi~\phi$, in which the predicted pentaquark can be seen in $J/\psi\Xi$ spectrum.
-As we will discuss in section \ref{dalitz} this reaction is interesting, because it allows to detect and study some other exotic and not only hadrons too, namely a family of $X$ resonances from $X(4140)$ till $X(4700)$ and $\Xi(2500)$.
+On the other hand, we propose a decay process, $\Xi_b\to\Xi~J/\psi~\phi$, in which the predicted pentaquark can be seen in the $J/\psi\Xi$ spectrum.
+As we will discuss in section \ref{dalitz}, this reaction is interesting because it allows to detect and study some other exotic hadrons too, namely a family of $X$ resonances from $X(4140)$ till $X(4700)$ and $\Xi(2500)$.